Skip to content

 Synbiotics have always been an attractive choice for promoting the health of the gut microbiome, as they combine friendly bacteria, along with an appropriate food source for good bacteria, in one supplement.

 This can be very helpful, as the microbes in our gut are strongly influenced by our environment, including universally common factors such as diet, medication use, stress levels and exercise.
 Depletion of beneficial bacteria, because of an unhealthy diet low in fruit and vegetables, or antibiotic intake, can upset the delicate balance of our gut microbiome and allow the growth of less desirable micro-organisms.
 This is known as dysbiosis.
+Learn more by reading What is dysbiosis?
 Using a synbiotic ensures that the probiotics in the supplement will have a food source in the gut, though it is still important to eat a healthy diet full of fruit and vegetables containing natural prebiotics.

-When buying a symbiotic, it is still important to choose one containing well-researched strains of probiotics which have been found to offer benefits for the conditions you wish to support.
+When buying a synbiotic, it is still important to choose one containing well-researched probiotic strains, which have been found to offer benefits for the conditions you wish to support.
 To learn more about why certain probiotic strains are more appropriate for you than others, read this article: Are all types (strains) of friendly bacteria the same?
 There are different types of prebiotics too, and some people find they get on better with some types more than others.
 Common prebiotics used in synbiotic supplements include fructo-oligosaccharides and inulin.
+Learn more by reading Prebiotics: A look at FOS & Inulin

 A synbiotic therefore would not be suitable for those with a sensitivity to prebiotics.
 However, a probiotic supplement alone may be of great benefit to an IBS sufferer, helping to introduce more beneficial strains into the gut and improving the quality of the microbiome.
 Introducing well-researched friendly bacteria to the gut can help modify dysbiosis, an imbalance between beneficial and more harmful bacteria, which has been implicated in IBS.
 To find out more about the best probiotics for IBS, read this article: Which probiotics are for IBS?